cesarvr/okd-client/README.md

 ### Editing template at Runtime

-To modify the template you can do this:
+To modify the template at run-time you can do the following:

 ```js
 let deploy = okd.namespace('dev-665').deploy